Recertification Requirements

 TDEC Creates Waste Audit Instructional Video

 The Tennessee Department of Environment and Conservation has created a short video to demonstrate how to complete a waste audit.
 Audits are a great way to determine how to reduce your overall waste through recycling or changing your purchasing behaviors.
-And remember if you aren't sure this is something you want to tackle alone, the Green Certification Program provides free waste audits to any organization.
+And remember, if you aren't sure this is something you want to tackle alone, the Green Certification Program provides free waste audits to any organization.

 Click here for the video.